 Images are represented in shapes and colours.
-These are also two major factors that play a vital role in communicating the meaning of signs.
+These two factors play a vital role in communicating the meaning of signs.
 Knowing the meanings of the colour and shape use will also help you to remember the meaning of the sign in a systematic and organized way.
-In some cases, the drivers might not see the images clearly due to the heavy fog or snow and drivers can only capture the shapes and the colour of the sign.
+In some cases, the drivers might not see the images clearly due to the heavy fog or snow, and they can only capture the shapes and the colour of the sign.
 So knowing the meaning of the colours can shapes will be very helpful.

 Round shapes: As mentioned above the round shapes are mostly used for the regulatory signs.
-When seeing signs of this shape, you have better pay attention and follow accordingly or else, you will receive fine for your violation.
+When seeing signs of this shape, you have better pay attention and follow accordingly, or else, you will receive a fine for your violation.

 Octagon shape: This sign is used exclusively for the stop sign.
-Due to this exclusivity, you will hardly notice any other signs using this shape for other meanings.
+Due to this exclusivity, there aren't other signs using this shape for other meanings.

 Rectangular sign: Rectangular is used for informational signs.
 If you are navigating toward a specific destination, you should pay attention to those rectangular signs.